jack-scholting/Udacity_Motion_Planning/README.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`

-Note: The starter code can be found here: <https://github.com/udacity/FCND-Motion-Planning>
+Note: The starter code can be found here: <https://github.com/udacity/FCND-Motion-Planning>.
+The "Backyard Flyer" solution is included in the starter code repository as well.
+The "Backyard Flyer" was the introductory project in this NanoDegree.

 The motion planning starter code can be thought of as the "Backyard Flyer" code, with one major modification - the four static "box" waypoints are replaced by a more flexible **planning** step that determines the waypoints.

-To add this planning step, first a "PLANNING" state was introduced. (see definition "States(Enum)")
+To add this planning step, first a "PLANNING" state was introduced. (see `States(Enum)`)

-Over the course of a flight, this "PLANNING" state takes place after the "ARMING" state, but before the "TAKEOFF" state. (see "state_callback()")
+Over the course of a flight, this "PLANNING" state takes place after the "ARMING" state, but before the "TAKEOFF" state. (see `state_callback()`).
+So the normal sequence of states is as follows:

+MANUAL -> ARMING -> [PLANNING] -> TAKEOFF -> WAYPOINT -> LANDING -> DISARMING -> MANUAL

-The ultimate goal/output of the planning step is a set of waypoints. (see "self.waypoints")
+The ultimate goal/output of the planning step is a set of waypoints. (see `self.waypoints`)

-The planning step is implemented by the "plan_path()" function.
-This function ties together all the utilities found in the "planning_utils.py" file.
+The planning step is implemented by the `plan_path()` function.
+This function ties together all the utilities found in the `planning_utils.py` file.

-The main two utilities provided in "planning_utils.py" are "create_grid()" and "a_star()".
-The other functions and definitions in "planning_utils.py" exist simply to support those two main utilities.
-The utility "create_grid()" takes the colliders.csv data and builds us a representation of the world, including freespace and obstacles, that the "a_star()" utility can use to find an efficient path (or set of waypoints) from the start to the goal positions.
+The main two utilities provided in `planning_utils.py` are `create_grid()` and `a_star()`.
+The other functions and definitions in `planning_utils.py` exist simply to support those two main utilities.
+The utility `create_grid()` takes the colliders.csv data and builds us a representation of the world, including freespace and obstacles, that the `a_star()` utility can use to find an efficient path (or set of waypoints) from the start to the goal positions.

-Note: For a more detailed comparison between the "Backyard Flyer" and the motion planning starter code, see the included "Comparison_Report.pdf".
+Note: For a more detailed comparison between the "Backyard Flyer" and the motion planning starter code, see the included "Comparison_Report.html".

 ### Implementing Your Path Planning Algorithm